 Domestic Violence

-You may want to talk to a domestic violence advocate about your options and have a plan ready before doing anything.
-Advocates can help you make a safety plan and talk about emergency resources that might be available.
+Advocates can help you think through your options, make a safety plan, and talk about emergency resources that might be available.
 Reach out to the following agencies if you need to talk to someone.

 Hotline Numbers: 702-646-4981 and 800-486-7282